ELIXIR-IIB-training/SysBiol2015/allegra_via/tutorial_on_homology_modelling.md

 In this tutorial we will see how to build the homology model of Gadd45β.

+Let's start with some introduction on the three-dimensional (3D) structure of proteins.
-Where can we find the spatial coordinates of proteins?
+Where can we find the spatial coordinates of biological macromolecules?

+The Protein Data Bank ([PDB](http://www.rcsb.org)) is the major resource for macromolecular structures.
+This resource archives information about the 3D shapes of proteins, nucleic acids, and complex assemblies.

 ![pdb homepage] (img/pdb_homepage.png)

+A text file contains both meta information (annotation) lines and coordinate lines (starting by "ATOM").

-![pdb textfile] (img/pdb_texfile.png)
+![pdb textfile] (img/pdb_textfile.png)

-What can we do when the coordinates are not available?
+In most of the cases, the structure of proteins has not yet been determined and X-ray and NMR experiments are *expensive* and time demanding.

-*540.052 (SwissProt) + 33.995.348 (TrEMBL) May 2013
+* 549,832 (SwissProt) + 54.540.801 (TrEMBL) Nov 2015
-*90.424 (PDB), 23.887 unique(<30% SeqId) May 2013
+* 114.080 (PDB), 28244 unique(<30% SeqId), Nov 2015
-*The difference between the number of sequences and structures is growing
+* The difference between the number of sequences and structures is growing

+What can we do when the coordinates of a protein are not available in the PDB?

 Computational approaches

-*Fast (minutes/hours), cheap (PC)
+* Fast (minutes/hours), cheap (PC)
-*Correct solutions in ~60% of cases
+* Correct solutions in ~60% of cases
-*Low risolution but often sufficient to many purposes
+* Low risolution but often sufficient to many purposes

 Is it possible to predict a protein structure from its sequence?

-Homology modelling
+###Homology modelling

+Homology modelling is a procedure to predict the 3D structure of a protein.
+It relies on a few principles:

-*The structure of a protein is uniquely determined by its amino acid *Therefore the sequence should, in theory, contain enough information to obtain the structure *Similar sequences have been found to adopt practically identical structures while distantly related sequences can still fold into similar structures
+* The structure of a protein is uniquely determined by its amino acid
+* Therefore the sequence should, in theory, contain enough information to obtain the structure
+* Similar sequences have been found to adopt practically identical structures while distantly related sequences can still fold into similar structures

 ![sequence-structure identity](img/chothia.png)
 Chothia et al. 1986; Sander et al. 1991; Rost 1999

-Predictive methods
+The predictive methods to adopt strongly depend on the percentage of sequence identity between the protein of unknown structure ("target") and a protein with known structure ("template").

 *Comparative modeling                      > 30% identity
 *Threading/Fold recognition                0 – 30% identity
 *Ab initio/de novo                         no homologous

+The percentage of sequence identity also affects the quality of the final model and, therefore, of the studies you can carry out with the model.

 ![model quality vs xray resolution](img/structure_resolution.png)